 My loved one lives in an assisted living facility in Chicago.
 Can the facility be held liable for an accident?

 However, as stated earlier, assisted living facilities must meet certain standards.
-This means that even accidents may mean that the assisted living facility and specific employees involved may be legally liable.
-This is because assisted living facilities in Chicago have accepted a serious responsibility when they decided to open their doors to take care of others.
+This means that even accidents may mean that the facility and specific employees involved may be legally liable.
+This is because facilities in Chicago have accepted a serious responsibility when they decided to open their doors to take care of others.
 If there is any instance of carelessness, irresponsibility, or inaction, the facility and employees may be responsible.

 What are the common types of abuse that occur in assisted living facilities?